perima/12-factor-dotnet-core-workshop/src/{{cookiecutter.project_name}}/labguide/labguide.md

 81. Confirm the push has succeeded by checking the output on the terminal.
 If all is well, [click here to open to the AWS CodePipeline console for the Acquire component](https://{{cookiecutter.AWS_region}}.console.aws.amazon.com/codesuite/codepipeline/pipelines/{{cookiecutter.project_name_acquire}}/view?region={{cookiecutter.AWS_region}})
 82. In a moment or two you will see the pipeline commence the build and deploy process, pushing the changes you have made to the Lambda function into your Staging environment.
 You do not have to wait here until the deployment is complete, continue on with the following steps while the automated deployment takes place.

-#### Implement code to throw various errors from the AWS Lambda Function in the **repos/Process/PlateDetected/index.js** file
+#### Implement code to throw various errors from the AWS Lambda Function in the **repos/Process/PlateDetected/Function.cs** file

-83. In your AWS Cloud9 IDE, locate the **repos/Process/PlateDetected/index.js** Lambda function and open it in the IDE
+83. In your AWS Cloud9 IDE, locate the **repos/Process/PlateDetected/Function.cs** Lambda function and open it in the IDE
 84. Locate each of the `TODO:` items in the file.
-Your task here is to implement callbacks at each of the points errors are detected, and return the application-specific error objects as specified in the source code.
-Each of the error types have been provided as objects defined in the `errors` folder, and already included into the function using `require` statements.
-You simply need to use the `callback` function to return a newly instantiated object of the various types.
+Your task here is to throw an exception at each of the points errors are detected, and return the application-specific error objects as specified in the source code.
+Each of the error types have been provided as objects defined in the `Functions.cs`.
+You simply need to use the `throw` statement to return a newly instantiated object of the various error types.
 When your code returns these objects, the state machine will be able to make branching logic decisions accordingly.
-Each of the `TODO` items specifies the types you need to pass to the `callback`, and where appropriate, you can use the related `console.log` statements as inspiration for the error message content to construct the error objects with.
+Each of the `TODO` items specifies the types you need to pass to the `state mechine`, and where appropriate, you can use the related `message` variable and `context.Logger.LogLine` statements as inspiration for the error message content to construct the error objects with.
 For example, search for `TODO: Return 'errorInsufficientCredit' error`.
 The source code looks like this:

-      ```javascript
+      ```csharp
       else
       {
-          // Insufficient credit
-          var responseMessage = `Driver for number plate ${payload.numberPlate.numberPlateString} (${data.Item.ownerFirstName} ${data.Item.ownerLastName}) has insufficient credit ($${data.Item.credit}) for a charge of $${payload.charge}`;
+          string message = "Driver for number plate " + payload.numberPlate.numberPlateString + "(" + document["ownerFirstName"] + ")" + document["ownerLastName"] + ") has insufficient credit (" + document["credit"] + ") for a charge of " + payload.charge;

-          console.log(responseMessage);
+          context.Logger.LogLine(message);

           /////////////////////////////////////////////////////////////
           //